en

 Liquidity requirement Market-maker requirement

-Additional requirement N/A Inform AIX as soon as free-float capitalization has increased above $200 mln for a consecutive period of twelve (12) calendar months Competent person's report no later than 6 (six) months before the date of the Prospectus N/A
+Additional requirement N/A Inform AIX once free-float capitalization has exceeded $200 mln for a consecutive period of twelve (12) calendar months A Competent Person’s report no later than six (6) months before the date of the Prospectus N/A

 List of required documentation for admission of securities to listing and trading